Skip to main content

 Malware

-Malware is short for malicious software: programs that are designed to conduct unwanted actions on your device.
+Malware is short for malicious software: programs designed to conduct unwanted actions on your device.
 Computer viruses are malware.
 So are programs that steal passwords, secretly record you, or delete your data.

 Encrypt